16EAGLE/getSpatialData/README.md

 ## Introduction

-getSpatialData is an R package in an early development stage that ultimately aims to provide homogeneous function bundles to query, download, prepare and transform various kinds of spatial datasets from open sources, e.g. Satellite sensor data, higher-level environmental data products etc. The current version is a beta version, meant to be used for functionality tests.
+`getSpatialData` is an R package in an early development stage that ultimately aims to provide homogeneous function bundles to query, download, prepare and transform various kinds of spatial datasets from open sources, e.g. Satellite sensor data, higher-level environmental data products etc. The current version is a beta version, meant to be used for functionality tests.
 The included functions and their concepts are exploratory and could be removed or changed.

+`getSpatialData` supports both `sf` and `sp` classes as AOI inputs.

 ## State of development

 Lately, an R-native getSentinel function bundle has been deployed, which enables the user to easily query, preview and download Sentinel-1, -2 and -3 data directly from R. The client is coded in R and works independently from external libraries.
 It is currently tested for minor bugs (please report bugs if you find some).

+A universal AOI defintion function has been implemented (see `set_aoi`).
+It understands different spatial objects representing the user's AOI and translates them depending on the client function that the user wants to use.
+It supports multi-point polygon shape objects (sp and sf) or matrix objects.

-In addition, a NASA EE and USGS ESPA R client is being implemented, which will allow the user to query, preview, process-on-demand and download imagery from Landsat, MODIS etc. directly within R. The client is wirtten in R and will be published as soon as its base functionalities can be tested.
+Currently, a NASA EE and USGS ESPA R client is being implemented, which will allow the user to query, preview, process-on-demand and download imagery from Landsat, MODIS etc. directly within R. The client is wirtten in R and will be published as soon as its base functionalities can be tested.

-A universal AOI defintion function is currently developed that understands different spatial objects representing the user's AOI and translates them depending on the client function that the user wants to use.
-It will support multi-point polygon shape objects (sp and sf) and extent/bounding box objects (raster and sp) as AOI definitions.

 ### Available functions